Greece celebrates 50 years since restoration of democracy – DW – 07/23/2024

 Fearing that Greece intended to extend its rule over the island, Turkey invaded Cyprus, eventually taking control of about 36% of the island and resulting in its ongoing partition.
 Nicosia, the capital of Cyprus, remains a divided city to this day.

-In the wake of the military's failure in Cyprus, the junta in Greece imploded, and navy personnel who were critical of the junta deposed its leader, Dimitrios Ioannidis.
+In the wake of the military's failure in Cyprus, the junta in Greece imploded, and navy personnel who were critical for the junta deposed its leader, Dimitrios Ioannidis.

 A new democratic beginning